 Areas of Expertise

 I approach the work of therapy with compassion and humility, inviting all of who you are, and what you feel, into the room.
 Whatever brings you in, I listen carefully, nonjudgmentally, and openly.
-I invite you into a collaborative process to bring about meaningful changes in your life that can endure.
+I work with you in a collaborative process to bring about meaningful changes in your life that can endure.

-Some of the issues I work with individuals (14+) and couples to address include:
+Some of the issues I work with individuals (aged 18 and older) to address include:

 Grief and Loss